-In recent times molecular biology techniques have been successfully applied in order to understand composition and structure of microbial communities, avoiding the cultivation and the isolation of single components.
-Estimates of microbial composition, diversity, and even ecological interactions are performed using a variety of culture-independent approaches including metagenomics (McLean and Kakirde 2013; Pfendler et al. 2018); however, in this study we propose an approach for the characterization of subaerial biofilms which is intermediate between metagenomic analysis and culture-dependent methods for species identification.
+In recent times, molecular biology techniques have been successfully applied in order to understand composition and structure of microbial communities, avoiding the cultivation and the isolation of single components.
+Estimates of microbial composition, diversity, and even ecological interactions are performed using a variety of cultureindependent approaches including metagenomics (McLean and Kakirde 2013; Pfendler et al. 2018); however, in this study, we propose an approach for the characterization of subaerial biofilms which is intermediate between metagenomic analysis and culture-dependent methods for species identification.

-In fact, more than a deep description of all the species involved in a mat, often represented by very few individuals, an evaluation of the microbial community on the basis of its main actors may be a useful tool to deeply understand establishment and development of subaerial biofilms.
-In this work we presented a novel approach for the study of subaerial biofilms through the employment of qPCR primers and fluorescent internal probes for the characterization and quantification of whole biofilms.
-Real-time PCR (qPCR) is an extremely sensitive assay, which allows the quantification of few copies of target DNA; if coupled with internal fluorescent probes it can also be informative about differential targets within the template, i.e., groups of phylogenetically distinct microorganisms or groups.
+In most cases, the diagnosis of microbial communities established on stone surfaces of valuable interests does not require a punctual description of microorganisms involved, despite of the cutting-the-edge used technology.
+Here, we propose a novel system aimed for a fast and cost-effective evaluation of the microbial community on the basis of its main actors for the understanding of the establishment and development of subaerial biofilms.
+The proposed approach employs qPCR primers and fluorescent internal probes for the characterization and quantification microbial groups of interest in a biofilm.
+Real-time PCR (qPCR) is an extremely sensitive assay, which allows the quantification of few copies of target DNA; if coupled with internal fluorescent probes, it can also be informative about differential targets within the template, i.e., groups of phylogenetically distinct microorganisms or groups.
 Moreover, fluorescent internal probes may be used in a multiplex reaction, determining relative levels of template for each target.
-The authors propose this kind of costeffective approach in the study of biofilms for the estimation of algae, molds, and bacteria both for direct in situ analysis and in vitro simulation.
+The authors propose this kind of cost-effective approach in the study of biofilms for the estimation of algae, molds, and bacteria both for direct in situ analysis and in vitro simulation.